List of Boeing B-29 Superfortress operators: Strategic Air Command (Groups)

 Army Air Forces B-29 bomb groups assigned to Strategic Air Command (SAC) after the command's establishment in March 1946.
-Includes groups that were returned to the United States from the European Theater and were programmed to redeploy to the Pacific Theater of Operations (PTO) after their B-29 conversion training was completed.
+Includes groups that were returned to the United States from the European Theater and were programmed to redeploy to the Central Pacific Area after their B-29 conversion training was completed.
 These units were retained on active service after the Japanese Capitulation in August 1945 and were assigned to Continental Air Forces (CAF).
 In March 1946 were transferred to SAC upon redesignation of CAF to SAC.

 Many of these units and squadrons were under-manned and under-equipped due to the rapid demobilization of the armed forces in this period.
 In addition, frequent inactivations and activations were made, with older, prewar units being reactivated in place of younger, wartime units.
 Up until the end of the Korean War, SAC used tail markings that consisted of a combination of geometric shapes and letters.
-The shape would indicate the Numbered Air Force, with a triangle representing the Eighth Air Force; a circle for Fifteenth Air Force and a square for Second Air Force.
+The shape indicated the Numbered Air Force, with a triangle representing the Eighth Air Force; a circle for Fifteenth Air Force and a square for Second Air Force.
 This system was phased out in 1953.